Driving Safety Course

 Once you have obtained approval from the court and paid your fees, you must:

-- Take a state approved driving safety course and return all documentation listed below within 90 days.
+- Take a state-approved driving safety course and return all documentation listed below within 90 days.
+Approved TDLR Driving Safety Courses: https://search.tdlrapproved.com/

 - Obtain a certified copy of your driving record from the Texas Department of Public Safety in Austin.
-The Application for Copy of Driver Record is available at Texas DPS Online and a the Flower Mound Municipal Court Offices.
+The Application for a Copy of a Driver Record is available at Texas DPS Online and at the Flower Mound Municipal Court Offices.

 - A certified copy of your driving record from the Texas Department of Public Safety